simonriou/chess/README.md

 The aim of this project is to develop a neural network capable of evaluating chess positions.
 The project is still in its infancy and is currently under development.

+**Note that the windows compatibility of this program has not been checked yet.
+It is however working fine on MacOS.**

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)